gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-09/index.md

 Adds a new flag, `--idempotent`, to the [`build-docker-image` tool](https://github.com/gruntwork-io/module-ci/blob/6af8f6928af612b04c816ac84016d2b7fd689067/modules/ecs-deploy-runner/docker/kaniko/build_docker_image.go) in the Kaniko image of the ecs-deploy-runner.
 Invoking the build-docker-image tool with the flag will cause it to check for the existence of an image before building and pushing.

-Also adds an optional `route53_tags` to the Jenkins example code, making the example more portable and less specific to Gruntwork's testing processes.
+Also adds an optional `route53_tags` to the Jenkins example code, making the example more portable and less specific to Gruntwork&apos;s testing processes.